-- If a student knows of an unexcused absence ahead of time, he/she MUST ask teachers for the work that will be missed, and the student MUST turn ALL the work in on the day he/she returns to school. - If a student knows of an unexcused absence ahead of time, he/she should take any quizzes/tests that are going to be given during the unexcused absence BEFORE the absence.
-If the student cannot take the quiz/test before the absence, it must be taken when they return.
-Missing tests or quizzes turned in late will receive a maximum grade of 70%.
+- A student will have one calendar day for every two days missed to make up assignments and/or assessments upon returning to school unless arrangements were made with the teacher prior to the unexcused absence (see Attendance). - If a student knows of an unexcused absence ahead of time, he/she should take any quizzes/tests that are going to be given during the unexcused absence BEFORE the absence.
+If the student cannot take the quiz/test before the absence it must be taken the day the student returns to school.
+Tests or quizzes turned in late will receive a maximum grade of 70%.